• Mental Health

 CBT is flexible enough to address other issues like self-esteem, public speaking, focus, and other issues that may disrupt a person’s ability to perform and feel well.

 One study found that online CBT sessions for people with depression yielded results that equaled a group receiving face-to-face treatments.
-Three months after treatment, though, the online therapy group maintained their results while the in-person group experienced an increase in depressive symptoms.7 In this way, online CBT can offer an even greater benefit than traditional sessions.
+Three months after treatment, the online therapy group maintained their results while the in-person group experienced an increase in depressive symptoms.7 In this way, online CBT can offer an even greater benefit than traditional sessions.

 Studies and reviews of online CBT have found: